sequenceiq/slider/src/site/markdown/building.md

 ## Before you begin

+### Maven

-You will need a version of Maven 3.0, set up with enough memory
+You will need a version of Maven 3.0+, set up with enough memory

     MAVEN_OPTS=-Xms256m -Xmx512m -Djava.awt.headless=true